Jackie Wilson: Tributes and legacy

-In 1994, Peter Tork of The Monkees recorded a bluegrass-rock cover of "Higher and Higher" on his first solo album Stranger Things Have Happened, having previously self-released a single featuring it in 1981.
+In 1994, Peter Tork of the Monkees recorded a bluegrass-rock cover of "Higher and Higher" on his first solo album, Stranger Things Have Happened, having previously self-released a single featuring it in 1981.
 The song remained Tork's signature solo number in subsequent Monkees concert tours.

-In the 2010 VH1 television special, Say It Loud: A Celebration of Black Music in America, Smokey Robinson and Bobby Womack both paid tribute to Wilson.
-Smokey explained that "Jackie Wilson was the most dynamic singer and performer that I think I've ever seen."
-Bobby added "He was the real Elvis Presley, as far as I'm concerned...and Elvis took a lot from him too."
+In the 2010 VH1 television special Say It Loud: A Celebration of Black Music in America, Smokey Robinson and Bobby Womack both paid tribute to Wilson.
+Robinson explained, "Jackie Wilson was the most dynamic singer and performer that I think I've ever seen."
+Womack added: "He was the real Elvis Presley, as far as I'm concerned...and Elvis took a lot from him too."

 In 2010, Wilson's songs "(Your Love Keeps Lifting Me) Higher and Higher" and "Lonely Teardrops" were ranked No. 248 and No. 315 on Rolling Stone magazine's list of the 500 Greatest Songs of All Time.

-In 2014, artist Hozier released a song titled "Jackie and Wilson", a play on Wilson's name.
-The song includes the lyrics "We'll name our children Jackie and Wilson and raise them on rhythm and blues."
+In 2014, artist Hozier released a song titled "Jackie and Wilson", which includes the lyrics "We'll name our children Jackie and Wilson and raise them on rhythm and blues."

 In 2016, Cottage Grove Street in Detroit was renamed Jackie Wilson Lane in his honor.

 In 2018, Hologram USA Networks Inc. launched the hologram stage show, Higher & Higher: The Jackie Wilson Story.

-During their 2019-20 season, "(Your Love Keeps Lifting Me) Higher and Higher" was played following every home win by the St. Louis Blues.
+During their 2019–20 season, "(Your Love Keeps Lifting Me) Higher and Higher" was played following every home win by the NHL's St. Louis Blues.

+During the 2024 Democratic National Convention, Wilson's song "(Your Love Keeps Lifting Me) Higher and Higher" was played to introduce President Joe Biden before his speech.

+In 2025, Elliot James Reay released a song "Who Knew Dancing Was a Sin" in which he pays homage to Wilson with the lyrics: "Oh, 'cause it's too much of a risk.
+To tell her who my Jackie is".
+The song explores a partner's unfounded suspicion of infidelity, with the partner holding up a record of Wilson in the accompanying video clip, while in truth, Reay was just out dancing the night away to Northern Soul music.